Skip to content

 async findOne(...) { ... }

-GET /students and GET /students/:id carry @RequireRoles('admin', 'teacher', 'referent').
-All three roles call the same endpoints; the service applies record-level filtering via @AccessContext() so each role sees only the records they are allowed to see (see Record-Level Access below).
+GET /students and GET /students/:id carry @RequireRoles('admin', 'teacher', 'referent', 'department_head').
+All four roles call the same endpoints; the service applies record-level filtering via @AccessContext() so each role sees only the records they are allowed to see (see Record-Level Access below).
 Widen the @RequireRoles list when a new role needs student read access; narrow the set when a role should no longer reach this surface.
 A long-term @DenyRoles alternative is out of scope today.

 Interceptor Contract: Scope-Grouped vs Aggregate Responses

-The interceptor assumes every response on an entity controller is a scope-grouped entity DTO — an object whose top-level keys are scope group names (anagraphic, sensitive, employment, etc.) plus always-allowed fields (id, createdAt, updatedAt).
+The interceptor assumes every response on an entity controller is a scope-grouped entity DTO — an object whose top-level keys are scope group names (identity, health, employment, etc.) plus always-allowed fields (id, createdAt, updatedAt).
 That assumption holds for CRUD responses but breaks for aggregate responses that happen to live on the same controller:

 • Import summaries ({ count, items[] })